 - Prior to January 1, 2012, and you have agreed to a pension division, depending on the terms of your agreement, your former spouse will receive a benefit when you leave the PSPP, pass away or retire in the same format as you will (i.e., lump sum, monthly pension, etc.).

 Speak with a lawyer – Any agreement you and your former spouse reach must follow the law and be compatible with the provisions of the PSPP.
 We suggest you provide us with a copy of any agreement or court order as soon as possible to determine if it can be administered.

-Family Law Value (FLV) (for separation agreements dated on or after January 1, 2012) – The Family Law Value is the value of your PSPP pension that you earned during the time you were with your spouse.
-Once you’ve submitted the completed version of your FLV application, we’ll provide you with an FLV.
+Family Law Value (FLV) (for separation agreements dated on or after January 1, 2012) – The FLV is the value of your PSPP pension that you earned during the time you were with your spouse.
+Once you’ve submitted a completed FLV application, we’ll provide you with an FLV.
 Depending on how your assets are divided, there may be entitlements that are paid to your former spouse.

 Because this process requires some time to complete, it’s best to apply for the FLV early.
 With legally married spouses, either the member or the former spouse can request the FLV.
-Whereas with common-law spouses, only the PSPP member can request it.
-The application and division processes and the Financial Services Commission of Ontario (FSCO) forms you’ll need to complete are available on the Forms page (please note that although FSCO’s duties have been assumed by the Financial Services Regulatory Authority of Ontario (FSRA), FSRA has yet to update the FSCO forms).
-Once your settlement has been finalized, please let us know if you decided to maintain or divide your pension, and provide a copy of your separation agreement, court order, etc.
+With common-law spouses, only the PSPP member can request it.
+The application and division processes and the Financial Services Regulatory Authority of Ontario (FSRA) forms you’ll need to complete are available on the Forms page.

 Takeaways and advice